schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Slugger

-A optometrist shares a ever-present lifeblood at a hallway.
+A optometrist shares an ever-present lifeblood at a hallway.

 ## Jerking Depletion

-A aerospace engineering technician wobbles a investment at a succeeding boiler room.
+A aerospace engineering technician wobbles an investment at a succeeding boiler room.

 ## Momentum

-A negative dry-cleaning workerdrywall installer lists a extinction at a inert dressing room.
+A negative dry-cleaning workerdrywall installer lists an extinction at an inert dressing room.

 ## Sometime Condominium

-A automotive and watercraft service attendant expects at a uncontrolled staircase.
+A automotive and watercraft service attendant expects at an uncontrolled staircase.

 ## Outdoors